-The lure-and-reward method uses a treat to lure your dog into different behaviors.
-Simply hold a delicious and motivating treat to your dog’s nose, then slowly move it around to get him to move the way you want.
-The treat acts like a magnet for your dog’s nose, and where his head goes, his body will follow.
+The lure-and-reward method uses a dog treat to lure your dog into different behaviors.
+Simply hold a delicious and motivating treat (the lure) to your dog’s nose, then slowly move it around to get them to move the way you want.
+The treat acts like a magnet for your dog’s nose.
+So wherever their head goes, their body will follow.

 Continue to repeat the hand motion, but without any food.
-Your dog should follow your empty hand the same way he followed the treat.
-Reward him with a treat after he does what you directed.
+Your dog should follow your empty hand the same way they followed the treat.
+Reward them with another dog treat after they do what you directed.

 How to Fade the Lure

 Other dogs may struggle to make the transition.
 They think they will only get a treat if they can see it from the start.
 Your dog needs to understand that the lure and the reward are two separate things.
-To help him understand this, fade the lure in three steps:
+To help your dog understand this, here’s how to fade the lure in three steps: